KolozsiZsombor/SZFM_2024_Medve_Botch/Docs/Requirement Specification.md

 - ##### **Upgrades can be put on any compatible weapon, while most of them can stack there are some that you can only have one of:**

-  - Elemental damage upgrades (mutually exclusive).
+  - Elemental damage upgrades (mutually exclusive)
   - Fire rate increase (stacks)
   - Damage increase (stacks)
   - Energy requirement reduction (doesn't stack)